kavinakash/RBAC/README.md

 # RBAC Admin Dashboard

 ## Overview
-This project is an admin dashboard for managing users, roles, and permissions using React and Material-UI.
+The RBAC Admin Dashboard is a web application designed for managing users, roles, and permissions using React and Material-UI.
 It provides a user-friendly interface for administrators to efficiently manage user accounts and their associated roles and permissions, ensuring a secure and organized access control system.

+## Demo Credentials
+For demonstration purposes, you can log in using the following credentials:
+- **Email**: admin@gmail.com
+- **Password**: 1234

 ## Features
 - **User Management**:
   - Add, edit, and delete users.
   - Search and filter users based on name, email, role, and status.
-  - Bulk actions for activating, deactivating, and deleting multiple users at once.
+  - Perform bulk actions for activating, deactivating, and deleting multiple users at once.
-  - Activity logs to track changes made to user accounts.
+  - View activity logs to track changes made to user accounts.

 - **Role Management**:
   - Create and manage roles.